-Employee cynicism is conceptually different from constructs such as job satisfaction and trust.
-Cynicism is anticipatory and outwardly-directed, whereas job satisfaction is retrospective and self-focused (Wanous et al., 1994).
+ECN is conceptually different from constructs such as job satisfaction and trust.
+Cynicism is anticipatory and outwardly directed, whereas job satisfaction is retrospective and self-focused (Wanous, Reichers, & Austin, 1994).
 Andersson explained that trust is one's expectation that the word, promise or statement of another party can be relied on, whereas cynicism is an attitude consisting of a self-belief and affective component such as hopelessness and disillusionment.

-Cynicism has been studied and defined in a variety of ways, including dispositional conceptualisations (Cook & Medley, 1954), negative attitudes regarding unmet expectations of authorities (Andersson, 1996; Kanter & Mirvis, 1989), and cynicism as an individual and organisational phenomenon (DeCelles et al., 2013).
-Dean et al. (1998) defines cynicism as a negative attitude toward one's employing organisation, comprising of three dimensions: i). a belief that the organisation lacks integrity; ii). a negative affect towards the organisation; and, iii). tendencies to exhibit disparaging and critical behaviour towards the organisation.
+Cynicism has been studied and defined in a variety of ways, including dispositional conceptualisations (Cook & Medley, 1954), negative attitudes regarding unmet expectations of authorities (Andersson, 1996; Kanter & Mirvis, 1989) and cynicism as an individual and organisational phenomenon (DeCelles, Tesluk, & Taxman, 2013).
+Dean, Brandes, and Dharwadkar (1998) defines cynicism as a negative attitude towards one's employing organisation, comprising three dimensions: (1) a belief that the organisation lacks integrity; (2) a negative affect towards the organisation; and, (3) tendencies to exhibit disparaging and critical behaviour towards the organisation.
 Dean et al.'s definition has provided a clear and comprehensive construct of cynicism and inspired a series of cognate research such as Kuo's (2010) analysis of cynicism influence and the development of a cynicism scale for Chinese employees/population.
 Hence, we have adopted Dean et al.'s definition of cynicism in this research.

-Cynicism has been proposed as a paradigm of employee-employer relations as a result of longer working hours, work intensification, ineffective leadership and management, new deals in the workplace and the continual downsizing and delayering of organisations (Bunting, 2004).
-For instance, after repeated exposure to mis-managed change efforts and an unpleasant working environment, employees may accumulate negative emotions and engage in disparaging behaviour towards their organisations (Wanous et al., 1994).
+Cynicism has been proposed as a paradigm of employee - employer relations as a result of longer working hours, work intensification, ineffective leadership and management, new deals in the workplace, and the continual downsizing and delayering of organisations (Bunting, 2004).
+For instance, after repeated exposure to mismanaged change efforts and an unpleasant working environment, employees may accumulate negative emotions and engage in disparaging behaviour towards their organisations (Wanous et al., 1994).
 During a period of unsuccessful organisational development and defective changes, employees with cynicism beliefs tend to attribute such events to their managers, leaders and officials.
-These employees simply distrust the management policies and disbelieve that their voices are heard by their managers, leading to lower or even no performance (Wanous et al., 2000).
+These employees simply distrust the management policies and disbelieve that their voices are heard by their managers, leading to lower or even no performance (Wanous, Reichers, & Austin, 2000).
 Similarly, Andersson and Bateman (1997) reveal a correlation between cynicism, organisational citizenship behaviour and compliance with unethical requests.
-Stanley, Meyer and Topolnystsky (2005) also state that employees with higher cynicism are more likely to doubt their managers' strategies and to suspect the intention underlying these strategies.
-'Cynicism is often triggered by business practices such as layoffs and inflated salaries commanded by corporate executives, creating an implicit sense of alienation and frustration towards the organisation may be displayed through cynicism (Andersson & Bateman, 1997; Cartwright & Holmes, 2006).
+Stanley, Meyer, and Topolnystsky (2005) also state that employees with higher cynicism are more likely to doubt their managers' strategies and to suspect the intention underlying these strategies.
+Cynicism is often triggered by business practices such as lay-offs and inflated salaries commanded by corporate executives, creating an implicit sense of alienation and frustration towards the organisation may be displayed through cynicism (Andersson & Bateman, 1997; Cartwright & Holmes, 2006).
 The preceding discussion has also implied that gossip is a plausible antecedent to cynicism.
-This paper now examines the formation of employee cynicism through social information theory and social cognition theory.
+This paper now examines the formation of ECN through social information theory and social cognition theory.